Nevelab/About/README.md

 ## Our values: diversity, equity and inclusion
 We believe that the strongest teams incorporate and uplift a wide range of voices.
 To help build a more just, equitable future, we need people from all different backgrounds and experiences, who can challenge each other’s assumptions with fresh perspectives.
 <br />
+## About Nevelab on Github
+At Nevelab we created several programs to help decision-makers understand the importance of adopting impact maturity drivers while unleashing the power of Open Source, Artificial Intelligence and Blockchain.
+We will regularly share our progresses and milestones, from conducting research to connecting with good organizations, so we can help more organizations amplify their impact.

+<strong>We pledge to provide resources for people to make lasting change—in their communities and around the world</strong>.

 ## To learn more about our work, you can follow us on
 <br />Website: https://nevelab.com/
 <br />Medium: https://medium.com/@nevelab